lbeder/slowkey/README.md

 Commands:
-  generate   Generate and encrypt multiple secrets show       Show the contents of an encrypted secret file reencrypt  Reencrypt a secret file with a new key
+  generate   Generate and encrypt multiple secrets show       Show the contents of an encrypted secrets file reencrypt  Reencrypt a secrets file with a new key

 Options:
   -h, --help  Print help